We are the 10th Cavalry, Company G of Northern California a Buffalo Soldier a living history group. Established in Sacramento in 1992.

 We wear the official uniforms and use equipment that was issued to the Black Cavalry troopers.
 Our horses are the only issued item we cannot duplicate.
 The ones issued to the black troopers after the Civil War were often the worst of the worst.
 We can setup an authentic campsite with our horses, tents, camp fire and cooking utensils.
 We display a stuffed Buffalo Head for photo opportunities for folks that come and see our display.
 We tell the story of not only the 10th Cavalry, but how people of color were first recruited into the military.
 There are many, many stories about Buffalo Soldiers, some true and some not.

-We travel parts of Northern California to Schools, Organizations and to anyone that wants our appearance for events to help us tell the real story of the Buffalo Soldier.
+We travel to parts of Northern California - Schools, Organizations and to anyplace that wants our appearance for events to help us tell the real story of the Buffalo Soldiers.
 We need fuel to get there and feed for the horses if they come too.
 With the constant increases in those costs we never know what it will cost for our appearance if any.

 Buffalo Soldiers 10th Cavalry, Company G, of Northern California P.O.
 Box 1291 North Highlands, California 95660